roemeren/tableau-workbook-extractor/docs/source/deployment.rst

-These workflows are automated versions of some of the use cases explained in the :doc:`usage` page, specifically the creation of an executable file using PyInstaller (see :ref:`Create and Run the Executable File<create-run-exe>`) and the creation of a Dockerized Flask app (see :ref:`Running the Dockerized Flask Application<run-docker>`).
+These workflows are automated versions of some of the use cases explained in the :doc:`usage` page, specifically the creation of an executable file using PyInstaller (see :ref:`Create and Run the Executable File<create-run-exe>`) and the creation of a Dockerized Dash app (see :ref:`Running the Dockerized Dash Application<run-docker>`).

 Documentation Build Process
 ----------------------------